 and beyond .002 trash can.

-a.
-Trimming cases can be done by many different types of tools but the bottom line is the case mouth has to be cut true to facilitate the bullet seating operation minimizing bullet run-out.
+Trimming cases can be done by many different types of tools but the bottom line is the case mouth has to be cut true to facilitate the bullet seating operation minimizing bullet runout.

 The below drawings are exaggerated for viewing and demonstration purposes of full length trimming.

-In the above drawings (a) when properly chamfered and deburred should allow proper bullet seating, (b) when chamfered and deburred will not allow the bullet to be seated properly and cause bullet run-out.
+In the above drawings (a) when properly chamfered and deburred should allow proper bullet seating, (b) when chamfered and deburred will not allow the bullet to be seated properly and it will cause bullet runout.

 The below drawings are exaggerated for viewing and demonstration purposes of case mouth chamfering.

-c.
-Deburring cases is normally done by hand with a hand tool and can lead to some bullet run-out problems in certain bullet seating dies.
+Deburring cases is normally done by hand with a hand tool and can lead to some bullet runout problems in certain bullet seating dies.
 Deburring case necks needs to be done exactly the same on each and every case with machine like accuracy.

 Case Neck Deburring Depiction.